Virginia Mesothelioma Lawyer

 Mining and Naturally-Occurring Asbestos in Virginia

 With the Appalachian Mountains running right through the state, Virginia has long been an important area for mining, especially for mining coal.
-The state is also home to several natural asbestos deposits and former asbestos mines.[2]
-Even when a mine is not specifically producing asbestos, they can disturb natural asbestos deposits during mining activities.
-This can result in fibers mixing into the air, soil, and water, exposing both workers and nearby residents.
+The state is also home to several natural asbestos deposits and former asbestos mines.[5]

 Currently, there is one operating vermiculite mine in Virginia, the Virginia Vermiculite.
 Although vermiculite is not harmful to human health, deposits are almost always near asbestos.
-Because of this, mining and handling vermiculite are always risky.
-In 2000, a safety assessment of this mine found that the rocks contain asbestos.[3]
-The mine has been putting people at risk for asbestos exposure for decades and probably accounts for many cases of asbestos-related illnesses.
+Because of this, mining and handling vermiculite are risky.

 Shipyards and Navy Veterans

-The maritime industry is also important in Virginia.
-The state’s extensive coastline has made it an important location for shipping and naval operations for hundreds of years.
-Around the beginning of World War II, asbestos took on a major role in shipbuilding.
+Around the beginning of World War II, asbestos became a significant component of shipbuilding.
 For decades, ships were constructed with asbestos materials, putting many workers, sailors, and Navy officers at risk.

 Other Sites in Virginia with Asbestos

-Shipyards, naval stations, and mines have been responsible for significant amounts of asbestos exposure in Virginia; however, there have been plenty of other industries, workplaces, and buildings across the state that have put people at risk.
-Paper mills, power companies, and chemical companies are big industries in Virginia, employing numerous workers.
-These facilities have also put workers at risk of exposure.
-Some sites are known to have asbestos include:
+Shipyards, naval stations, and mines have been responsible for significant amounts of asbestos exposure in Virginia; however, plenty of other industries, workplaces, and buildings across the state have put people at risk.

 - General Chemical Company, Fort Royal